Skip to Content

 Magdalena Paluchowska/Shutterstock

 As the first months of Tanzania’s rainy, hotter summer season, November and December create less-than-ideal conditions for safaris.
+Animals aren’t easily visible in greenery and tall grasses in summer.

+Average highs are in the 80s and the area gets nearly 9 inches of rain in this 2-month period known as the “short rains.”
 Rains happen randomly throughout the day from November to December, and while they’re lighter, they can really put a damper on a safari.

 On the bright side, you’ll benefit with lower prices, fewer crowds, more booking availability, and spotting plenty of baby animals at this time of year.

-What’s the High Season in Tanzania?
+The High Season in Tanzania

 Wild cheetah family on a rock amid dry grasses shows the winter high season during the best time for a safari in Tanzania